awslabs/amazon-kinesis-connector-flink/README.md

 ## Flink Versions

-This connector is supported for Flink 1.8.
+This connector is supported for Flink 1.8 and Flink 1.11.
-This connector does not support Flink 1.11+ due to a backward incompatible change in the `DeserializationSchema`.
-Other versions of Flink lower than 1.11 may work, but are not officially supported.
+Other versions of Flink may work, but are not officially supported.

 ## Support